 Dear Mr. Khola,

-Normally when we refer to 9.30 hours working, it includes the usual break time as well, as we can not expect anybody to work continuously for 9 and half hours in a day.
-I know many organizations which observe 9.30 hours as daily working with half an hour break in between in a 5 day week system.
-Moreover, in many MNCs/organizations/private banking sectors, we all know that the notified working hours are maintained just in papers only but in reality what is going on.
+Normally, when we refer to a 9.30-hour workday, it includes the usual break time as well, as we cannot expect anybody to work continuously for 9 and a half hours in a day.
+I know many organizations that observe a 9.30-hour workday with a half-hour break in between in a 5-day week system.
+Moreover, in many MNCs, organizations, and private banking sectors, we all know that the officially stated working hours are maintained only on paper, but in reality, what is happening is different.

 Thanks,